Nathan-Furnal/encrypted-file-sharing/README.md

 # Warnings
 Do **NOT** use any of the application keys or private keys of this repo, they were generated strictly for demonstration purposes.
-Using those keys as they are will make your project unsecure.
+Using those keys as they are will make your project insecure.

+You should also never expose keys in git commits like I did.
+A fix is to never expose them in the first place by ignoring `.vagrant/`.
+You could also rewrite the git history, which is unsafe since someone could've pulled the repo in the mean time.
+The final and true fix is to tear down the box and create a new one.

 # Secure software development and web security project